eda-ricercatore/admin-notes/skill-set/lower-level-roles/ece-roles-lower-level/embedded-sys-roles.md

 	- Experienced with board enabling and benchmarking
 	- Experienced with micro-architecture performance analysis
 	- Experienced with microbenchmark design
++ skill set for Edge Computing Research Engineer:
+	- Design and develop edge computing platform architecture for applications including edge application development, IoT, and edge AI.
+Innovate edge computing technical solutions to pursue service experience with high reliability, security, and performance.
+	- Participate in open source edge computing projects of the Linux Foundation and track the latest technologies and their implementation in the industry.
+	- Fully understand customer requirements and provide technical solutions to resolve problems.
+	- Computer science or related major.
+Proficient in at least one programming language.
+Expertise with Go/Python/Shell preferred
+	- Solid knowledge of edge computing, MEC, and IoT and their key application scenarios, such as interactive live broadcast, real-time audio and video, network video surveillance, and AI.
+Insights into the latest industry technologies.
+Practical project development experience preferred
+		* MEC
+	- Strong interest in technologies and excellent logical thinking.
+Expertise in CDN, OpenStack, and Kubernetes and good understanding of popular edge computing products preferred
 + skill set:
 	- BLAH.
 + skill set: